-Three ways for manufactures and distributors to identify and combat vendor fraud
+3 ways manufactures & distributors to identify & combat vendor fraud

 In many industrial products companies, there is often a disconnect between the finance and accounting functions and the purchasing function.
 The result is that purchasing operations are not monitored for fraud risk and control.